 Now, here’s the thing: the molecular structures of LH and hCG are very similar—in fact, nearly identical.

-Ovulation tests don’t distinguish between the two, because the molecules they detect are common to both hormones.
+Ovulation tests react when they find traces of the blue “bubbles”.
+Since this part of the structure is the same for both hormones, the tests don’t distinguish between the two.
 If you have either LH or hCG in your urine, the test will detect it.
 And if there’s a high enough amount of one or the other, the test becomes positive.

 This is why ovulation tests will be positive if you’re pregnant.